tomsah/starter-kit/README.md

 ### The Preset config
 the point of presets is that you can add isolated functionality that allows you to experiment or test. you can just add on with a flag or add on with an extra script.

+## Ideal Performance Budget
+ <= 200kb (uncompressed) Initial JS [total],
+ <=100kb  (uncompressed) Initial CSS [total],

+Initial = the amount of JS/CSS that you ship to get your initial experience loaded

+ 90% code coverage (only 10% code unused) to be check on the Chrome dev tool (cmd + P)
+ so that's mean, 90% of the code your are shipping for you initial experienced is actually used
+  !!!!
+You need a full source mapping turned on to have a useful feedback on the chrome dev tool to see what part of the code has not been used.

+#### Note on Jest